Bishop, Doctor of the Church, and Founder of the Redemptorists (1696-1787)

 + Alphonsus was born in Naples, Italy, 1696.
 After working as a lawyer for some years, he gave up his career and was ordained a priest in 1726.

-+ Together with Bishop Thomas Falcoia, Alphonsus established a new congregation of missionaries to work among the poor.
-Despite opposition from local clergy and dissension among the first members, the Rule of Life for the Congregation of the Most Holy Redeemer (the Redemporists) was approved in 1749.
++ Recognizing the needs of the poor, Alphonsus felt called to establish a new congregation of missionaries.
+Despite opposition from local clergy and dissension among the first members, the Rule of Life for the Congregation of the Most Holy Redeemer (the Redemptorists) was approved in 1749.

 + Alphonsus wrote numerous theological and devotional works.
 Also honored a gifted preacher, Alphonsus was named bishop of Sant’Agata dei Goti but resigned after 13 years to resume his work with his Redemptorist confreres.

 + After suffering from debilitating arthritis for several years, Saint Alphonsus Liguori died in 1787.
 Canonized in 1839, he was declared a Doctor of the Church in 1871.